-Exports are expected to increase moderately mainly against the background of the recovery in overseas economies.
+Exports are expected to increase moderately, albeit with some fluctuations, mainly against the background of the recovery in overseas economies.
 As for domestic demand, public investment is expected to continue its moderate declining trend, albeit maintaining a somewhat high level.
 Business fixed investment is projected to continue a moderate increasing trend as corporate profits follow their improving trend.
 Private consumption is expected to remain resilient with the employment and income situation continuing to improve steadily.
 Housing investment is projected to pick up.
-Reflecting these developments in demand both at home and abroad, industrial production is expected to increase moderately.
+Reflecting these developments in demand both at home and abroad, industrial production is expected to increase moderately, albeit with some fluctuations.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on May 21 and 22, 2015.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on June 18 and 19, 2015.